China Garden Tour (13 days)

 Day 13/Tue: Returning Home (B)

-The tour ends this morning.
-Transfer to the airport for return home flight.
-Guests returning to North America will regain a day upon crossing the International Date Line.
+Your tour ends this morning.
+Transfer to the airport any time for return flight.
+Guests flying back to North America will regain a day upon crossing the International Date Line, thus arriving home the same day as departing from Beijing.

 City Nights Hotel Hotel Category